GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy_run.md

 Deploy to GKE in two phases, which will do the following:

 Prepare Phase:
-  - Modify Kubernetes config YAMLs:
+  - Expand Kubernetes configuration files:
     - Set the digest of images that match the [--image|-i] flag, if provided.
     - Add app.kubernetes.io/name=[--app|-a] label, if provided.
     - Add app.kubernetes.io/version=[--version|-v] label, if provided.

 Apply Phase:
-  - Apply Kubernetes config YAMLs to the target cluster with the provided namespace.
+  - Apply Kubernetes configuration files to the target cluster with the provided namespace.
-  - Wait for deployed resources to be ready before exiting.
+  - Wait for deployed Kubernetes configuration files to be ready before exiting.

 ```